ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 style, this does reinforce the concept that maps can be generated to incentivize certain playstyles.

+  An article that leans more towards the generation method used in this project, however, is about using answer set programming for dungeon generation. [@smith2014logical] This article is using a method similar to that which was used for Dwarf Quest in that it takes a set of actions it wants the player to do, but combines it with the tile-by-tile and multi-step generation methods of the previous article.
+It does this by first establishing a set of pre-made rooms and hallways that can be placed around the map, so instead of individually drilling through each tile to create the level, it uses chunks of tiles as preestablished areas that make for a much more refined and intentional-feeling level.
+After creating the map, it then goes in tile-by-tile and places the other objects such as enemies, treasures, and exits.
+This makes it so that the space being traversed feels more developed while keeping the variability of the tile-by-tile generation style.
+Most importantly though, this article establishes the use of pre-made rooms being effective in map generation and shows that they are a useful tool in developing algorithms for it as it takes some of the load off of the computation while improving the experience for players.

 ## Research on Room-and-Connector Generation